Murder Mystery Game AI

 Your Next Steps

 Start with a strong central mystery.
 Brainstorm your victim's background, the crime circumstances, and why the case went cold.
-Develop 3-4 suspects with distinct motives and opportunities.
+Develop a focused set of suspects with distinct motives and opportunities.
 Then layer in evidence that guides players toward discovery without making the solution obvious.

 Use Canva or Word to format your documents with professional letterheads and case numbers.
 Grab free stock images for suspect photos and crime scenes.
 Stick to 2-3 fonts and consistent formatting throughout.